Editorial Ranking

 - Ranked by end-to-end utility, not just first-output novelty.

-- Scored against planning support, generation quality, editability, and workflow compression.
+- Scored against planning support, generation quality, model access, team collaboration, editability, and workflow compression.

 - Biased toward tools that help creators repeat quality across projects instead of resetting every time.